 A symbol of fantasy and grace, the unicorn has been a creature of legend since ancient times.
 Present in folklore and still seen in modern fiction, they possess a magical horn, healing capabilities…and then there is Milo.
 Milo’s origin story is no myth, but rather a dark horse who ekes ahead not only to win the race, but win the hearts of many.

 By California law, an abandoned animal that has incurred debt can be sold to just about anyone, resulting in some being sent to “quick sale” auctions.
-Here they can be potentially sold to be slaughtered as meat for dog food across US borders.
+At auction they can be potentially sold to be slaughtered as meat for dog food across US borders.
 As grim as his fairy-tale could have been, Milo was spared this fate.
 The stable owner took note of his form and friendly disposition and rather than send him to auction, Milo was listed for a more lucrative public sale.

-While Milo used his charms to win over his temporary keepers, a horse trainer stumbled upon his ad.
+While Milo used his charms to win over his temporary keepers, a horse trainer stumbled upon his sale ad.
 She was the protégée of a British Horse Society Chief Examiner, a certification program for horse training that is founded on fairness and patience in training.
 She believed that a horse with a great mind and body can do just about anything.
 His photo caught her attention, and thus she made an appointment to meet Milo.

 She first encountered Milo while he was putting in community service hours with his fellow horses in a river bed.
 Horse community service entails hauling trash bags while their eco-conscious riders pick up trash polluting the river beds.
 This is no glamorous task, seeing as it is quite literally a stinking job, with clanging and rustling items hanging from the horses’ backs.
 Milo did not seem to mind however, nor did he pay attention to the noisy dirt bike riders or hikers going by.
 He relished in the company of people while simultaneously helping the environment.